rca/PySPICE/README.rst

 Building PySPICE
 ----------------

-First, downloadthe cspice toolkit and extract it to the directory "cspice" in this directory right alongside the setup.py file.
+First, download the cspice toolkit and extract it to the directory "cspice" in this directory right alongside the setup.py file.
 Once the cspice source is there, run setup.py like so::